dabeaz/blog/2023/three-problems.md

 The code that follows is Python, but it could be adapted to any language with support for higher-order functions.

+*"Yarko suggests you read all the way through--there's a story in this."* -- Yarko

 ## Elementary Particles

 If you wander out into the forest and think hard about parsing, you'll